turboapps/docs/building/working_with_turbo_studio/j-standalone_exe.md

     * Add "@APPDIR@\data.svm" to the list of required layers
     ![](/docs/building/working_with_turbo_studio/4GBEXE4.png)

-    * Remove everything from <Filesystem> and <Registry> nodes.
+    * Remove everything from &lt;Filesystem&gt; and &lt;Registry&gt; nodes.
 If you have multiple layers, you can remove all layers other than the 'default' layer.
-If your application is configured to inherit metadata and icons from the startup file, then you will need to keep the startup file .exe in the <filesystem> node (including its full directory hierarchy).
+If your application is configured to inherit metadata and icons from the startup file, then you will need to keep the startup file .exe in the &lt;Filesystem&gt; node (including its full directory hierarchy).

     ![](/docs/building/working_with_turbo_studio/4GBEXE5.png)